 At present, I have several active research topics.
 The first, investigates political-economic conditions that favor the emergence and demise of outbreaks of maritime crime.
-The second, examines the viability of secessionist movements.
-The third, examines leadership trait analysis and political efficacy.
+The second, examines leadership trait analysis and perceptions of greatness and term duration.

 This site provides information regarding the classes I teach, as well as my research and data collection projects.